SMI/dicompixelanon/doc/dicom_redact.md

 on which image frames can be redacted, and how well the DICOM tags match those in the configuration file.

-This tool can redact rectangles in three ways:
+This tool can redact rectangles in four ways:
 * from a list specified on the command line
 * from a list provided in a CSV file, for example the output from `pydicom_images.py` running OCR on DICOM files
 * from a list stored in a database, for example the output from `dcmaudio.py` with manually marked-up DICOM files
+* from a set of regions defined in an UltraSound DICOM

 It should be noted that all of these tools can be used standalone or in conjunction with other tools, for example you can use CTP and/or